ISCHEMIC STROKE / COMPLICATIONS

 - the initial severe neurological deficit with hemiplegia, deviation of eyes and head, high NIHSS, nausea, vomitus

-- the posterior circulation infarction is associated with impaired consciousness, oculomotor dysfunction, altered brainstem reflexes, ataxia, and dysmetria
+- posterior circulation infarction is associated with altered consciousness, oculomotor dysfunction, altered brainstem reflexes, ataxia, and dysmetria

 - progressive impairment of consciousness and conus symptoms due to craniocaudal deterioration